 Heather has her BA in Theatre with an emphasis on musical theater and vocal performance.
 Heather enjoys singing in various local choirs.
 She grew up performing in community theater and looks forward to sharing her love of performing with her students and the sense of community it creates.
 She is also a Real Estate Broker at Coldwell Banker Bain.

 Involved in the performing arts since age 14, studying Musical Theatre at AMDA in NYC and Acting and Stage Craft at Westminster College SLC, where she received her Master of the Arts degree in teaching secondary English and Theatre, Emily has now been teaching and directing theatre productions for the last 11 years in public schools.
 She is thrilled to join forces with Red Curtain to continue sharing her passion for the arts and education with the next generation.

 Briar is a singer and actor who grew up in Marysville and got their start in theater in high school at MPHS.
 After many years off stage, they have made their way back at RCF.
 Briar teaches special education in the Everett School District as a paraeducator and helps with the school's drama club.
 They are also working to get their BA in Education to teach K-8.

 Scott is the founder and Artistic Director of The Red Curtain Foundation for the Arts, and is chairperson for our Educational Development Committee.
 He earned his B.A. in Theatre Education from Western Washington University, served as Adjunct Professor of Theatre at Trinity Lutheran College, and taught classes throughout Snohomish and Los Angeles counties.
-In addition, he has directed dozens of plays, including The Fantasticks, Nunsense, On Golden Pond, Slipping, Last of the Boys, and The Sunshine Boys, along with recent productions of A Streetcar Named Desire and Noises Off!
+In addition, he has directed dozens of plays, including The Fantasticks, Nunsense, On Golden Pond, Slipping, Last of the Boys, A Streetcar Named Desire and Noises Off!